Solomon-Herron/Froggy/README.md

        just an unmaintainable mess.
 Also, the changelog page is a disaster.
 Please avoid it.
 If you are poring over this repo just know that I have learned from all of these ugly bits and have become a stronger coder.

-As for the future of this project, I have not decided whether my portfolio will take on a quality/quantity approach.
-With a few thousand lines of code, I have already accrued a bit of tech debt, and while refactoring will surely beneficial for the development of my skill, there are still so many dev tools and design concepts that I want to learn.
-So as of now this project is being shelved as it is.
-A short wish list of things that I'd like to add to this project, and incorporate into future projects as follows:

 -JUnit.
 I'd like to learn how to use automated testing.